-- Related party relationships and transactions, including, but not limited to, revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - 7.
+- 6. Related party relationships and transactions, including, but not limited to, revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - 7.
 No events, including instances of noncompliance, have occurred subsequent to the financial statement date and through the date of this letter that would require adjustment to, or disclosure in, the financial statements or in the schedule of findings and questioned costs. - 8.
-We have not identified or been notified of any uncorrected financial statement misstatements.
+The effects of uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statement for each opinion unit.
+The System has passed on recording a restatement of the financial statements due to the implementation of GASB Statement No. 101.
+This resulted in liabilities being understated and net position being overstated by \$16,100 in the governmental activities as of January 1, 2024.
+As a result, expenses in governmental activities were also overstated by \$16,100 for the current year ending December 31, 2024.
 In addition, you have proposed adjusting journal entries that have been posted to the entity's accounts.
 We have reviewed and approved those adjusting journal entries and understand the nature of the changes and their impact on the financial statements.
 We are in agreement with those adjustments and accept responsibility for them. - 9.
 We are not aware of any pending or threatened litigation, claims, or assessments or unasserted claims or assessments that are required to be accrued or disclosed in the financial statements in accordance with U.S. GAAP, or which would affect state award programs, and we have not consulted a lawyer concerning litigation, claims, or assessments. - 10.
 Guarantees, whether written or oral, under which the entity is contingently liable, if any, have been properly recorded or disclosed in accordance with U.S. GAAP. - 11.
 The fact that the amount of "uncollateralized" deposits or "uninsured, unregistered securities held by the counterparty, or by its trust department or agent but not in the entity's name" during the period significantly exceeded the amounts in those categories as of the financial statement date was properly disclosed in the financial statements. - 12.
 We have no plans or intentions that may materially affect the carrying value or classification of assets, liabilities, or equity. - 13.
 We believe that all material expenditures that have been deferred to future periods will be recoverable. - 14.
 We believe that the actuarial assumptions and methods used to measure pension and other postemployment benefits (OPEB) asset(liability) and costs for financial accounting purposes are appropriate in the circumstances. - 15.
 We are unable to determine the possibility of a withdrawal liability in a multiple-employer benefit plan. - 16.
 We do not plan to make frequent amendments to our pension or other postretirement benefit plans. - 17.
-We have implemented GASB Statement No. 96, Subscription-Based Information Technology Arrangements, during the audit period.
+We have implemented GASB Statement No. 101, Compensated Absences, during the audit period.
 We have sufficient and appropriate documentation supporting all estimates and judgments.